cleobis/OmniFocus/README.md

 And the task is updated, including with an indication it is available at the library:
 ![And the task is updated, including with an indication it is available at the library](docs/img3.png)

+# toggle_project_status.omnifocusjs
+Move projects between active, background, and on hold folders, changing status, but not moving window to new location.